mkokho/mkokho.github.io/security.md

  - Root account has access to all resources, so it must be protected with MFA and has no access keys
  - IAM users constrained by appropriate policies and MFA are for everyday tasks
  - IAM roles should be used to grant permissions thus forcing IAM users to assume role with enforcement of MFA
- - Use AWS STS to gice permissions to the cloud services (instances, services, tasks)
+ - Use AWS STS to give permissions to the cloud services (instances, services, tasks)
  - Use Managed policies instead of Inline policies
  - Rotate credentials
  - Use policy conditions for extra security